Astros lose combo no-hit try in 8th; Rangers’ skid hits 11

-HOUSTON (AP)Framber Valdez used so many pitches as he struggled to find the zone early on Saturday night that he was forced to leave the game after the sixth inning without giving up a hit.

-Houston’s bullpen took over after the left-hander was pulled and lost the no-hit try in the eighth inning as the Astros sent the Texas Rangers to their season-worst 11th straight loss, 4-1.
+HOUSTON (AP) — Framber Valdez and the Houston bullpen took a no-hit try into the eighth inning and Astros sent the Texas Rangers to their season-worst 11th straight loss, 4-1 on Saturday night.

-Valdez (6-2) needed 99 pitches to get through six innings, his count built up by walking a career high-tying six.

-Manager Dusty Baker said there was no thought of sending Valdez out for the seventh.

-”You’ve got to think logically about what’s best for him and best for his next start,” Baker said. ”Sometimes you’re going to pitch great and lose and sometimes you’re not going to pitch so good and you’re going to win.”

-After Bryan Abreu extended the no-hit bid through seven, Ryne Stanek came on in the eighth and Isiah Kiner-Falefa hit a single on his second pitch.
+Isiah Kiner-Falefa hit a leadoff single against reliever Ryne Stanek in the eighth.
 Center fielder Myles Straw sprinted in and made a diving attempt to catch the ball, but it bounced just in front of his glove.

-Baker wasn’t surprised that it was Kiner-Falefa who got the first hit for the Rangers.

-”That was the one guy in their lineup that’s going to put the ball in play,” he said. ”If anybody was going to break it up over there, it was going to be him.”

 The Rangers have already been no-hit twice this season, by Joe Musgrove of the San Diego Padres on April 9 and Corey Kluber of the New York Yankees on May 19.